 Sam looked up at his King, frankly feeling a little nervous.
 He didn’t see how it was possible for the King to be serious, but when Sam looked up into his face, all he saw was patience and compassion.

 Slowly, Sam took the piece, stared incredulously at it for another moment, and nibbled at it timidly, still not sure if all this was some elaborate prank.
 But when he nibbled it, his eyes grew wide, and he paused for another moment – took another second to stare in bewilderment at the innocent piece of apple – and then had a larger bite, chewing slowly and closing his eyes to savor it.

-The apple was delightfully sweet, like honey, with a piquant aroma that reminded him of the earlier summer blossoms and ginger.
-It just barely tart enough to hold back the sweetness, with a subtly spicy edge, a delicate skin that seemed to disintegrate in the mouth and crisp, butter-yellow flesh.
+The apple was delightfully sweet, like honey, with a piquant aroma that reminded him of the earlier spring blossoms and ginger.
+It was just barely tart enough to hold back the sweetness, with a subtly spicy edge, a delicate skin that seemed to disintegrate in the mouth and crisp, butter-yellow flesh.
 It was so packed full of juices that it was not long before Sam’s lips and fingers were sticky with it – and it was exceptionally sticky, as if the entire thing had been injected with syrup.